 All the cars being compared in their top of the line trims have the full array of airbags, which means that all three SUVs feature dual front, side, and curtain units.
 The Fortuner and Montero, however, have an additional knee airbag for the driver, whereas the Everest doesn’t.

-The Fortuner doesn’t have fancy adaptive cruise control, but it does have the standard array of safety items that you need to keep you safe on the road such as ABS with electronic brakeforce distribution and brake assist, stability control, traction control, hill-start assist, trailer sway control, brake assist, downhill assist control, ISOFIX, and a differential lock.
+The Fortuner have fancy adaptive cruise control thanks to Toyota's Safety Sense suite, and it does have the standard array of safety items that you need to keep you safe on the road such as ABS with electronic brakeforce distribution and brake assist, stability control, traction control, hill-start assist, trailer sway control, brake assist, downhill assist control, ISOFIX, and a differential lock.

 The Montero Sport on the other hand, is better-equipped than its Japanese rival, with anti-lock brakes with electronic brakeforce distribution and brake assist, brake override system, stability control, traction control, hill-start assist, hill-descent control, trailer stability assist, and ISOFIX.